 You may be familiar with insulin resistance.
 But in case you need a refresher, here is a snapshot.

 Insulin resistance is when your cells do not allow insulin to lock into its receptor site.
-This increases blood glucose and can lead to diabetes and metabolic syndrome.
-Your pancreas has to work harder to make more insulin, which leads to type two diabetes.
+This can increase blood glucose and can lead to diabetes and metabolic syndrome.
+Your pancreas must work harder to make more insulin, which leads to type two diabetes.

 Insulin resistance is commonly known as pre-diabetes.
 You often treat it with diet, exercise, and medications.
 There are also alternative supplements that can help to treat insulin resistance.